Fritz Lindemann

-Fritz Lindemann (11 April 1894 – 22 September 1944) was a German officer in the Wehrmacht and member of the resistance to Adolf Hitler.
+Fritz Lindemann (11 April 1894 – 22 September 1944) was a General officer in the Wehrmacht and member of the resistance to Adolf Hitler.

 Career

 Lindeman was born on 11 April 1894 in Berlin-Charlottenburg, a borough of the capital of the German Empire.
 His father was the son of Friedrich Lindemann, a military officer.
 In 1912, Lindemann graduated from the Viktoria-Gymnasium in Potsdam, present-day Helmholtz-Gymnasium Potsdam, receiving his Abitur (university entry qualification) at the top of his class.

+Lindemann entered the Royal Prussian Army in 1912.
+He fought in World War I and, at the end of the war, he was an Oberleutnant.
+He was awarded the Iron Cross, 1st and 2nd class, among other decorations.
 On request by the Foreign Minister of Germany, Ulrich von Brockdorff-Rantzau, Lindemann was selected as one of six officers providing security for the German delegation during the negotiation of Treaty of Versailles.

-After serving in World War I, Lindemann participated in the suppression of the German Revolution of 1918–1919 as a member of the Freikorps.
+Lindemann participated in the suppression of the German Revolution of 1918–1919 as a member of the Freikorps.
 However, as a member of the Reichswehr and a loyalist to the Weimar Republic, he refused to participate in the Kapp Putsch.

-Lindemann served as commander of the 132nd Infantry Division from January 1942 to August 1943, before appointment as Chief of Staff of the Artillery Oberkommando des Heeres.
+Lindemann served as commander of the 132nd Infantry Division from January 1942 to August 1943, before appointment as Chief of Staff of the Artillery in the Oberkommando des Heeres.

 Lindemann developed contacts with conspirators against Adolf Hitler including General Helmuth Stieff, and following the assassination of Hitler it was proposed that he would read the conspirators' proclamation to the German people over the radio, but he did not appear at the Bendlerblock on 20 July 1944 in order to do so.

-After the failure of the 20 July plot, he went into hiding.
-When the Gestapo came to arrest him, Lindemann tried to jump out of a window.
-However, he was shot in his leg and stomach, and later died in hospital from his injuries.
+Arrest and death

+Lindemann went into hiding after the failure of the plot, and was deprived of his rank, honours and decorations in absentia and dishonourably discharged from the army on 4 August 1944.
+A reward of 500,000 Reichsmarks was offered for information leading to his capture, and he was sheltered in Berlin by the architect Erich Gloeden and his wife Elisabeth.